 Jessica C. Graves, Owner, 1760 E. River Rd. #191, Tucson, AZ 85718, 520.468.3838 - Hablamos Español

 Yes.
-It is entirely your decision who you would like to complete the adoption of the child.
-However, an attorney practicing exclusively in adoption law will be better able to handle situations that may arise due to their experiences in this area of the law.
+It is entirely your decision who you would like to complete the adoption of your foster child.
+However, an Arizona adoption attorney practicing exclusively in adoption law will be better able to handle situations that may arise due to their experiences in this area of the law.

 Arizona Subsidy is part of Title XIX of the Social Security Act.
 Through this program, children may qualify for Title XIX benefits including medical, dental, mental health services, non-recurring legal expenses, special support services, and monthly maintenance payments.
 Subsidy is only available for children in the care and custody of Arizona adoption agencies or Arizona’s Department of Child Safety.